jalbersdorfer/postarchiv/README.md

 - Extract Image/Thumbnail of first Page via `convert` Utility
 - Save Thumbnail along with original pdf - separate path or just nameOfThe.pdf.jpg
 - Index full Path to the Pdf and Content with `sphinx`
+- Index Title and Tags from the PDF File Meta Data (extracted using `exiftool`)
 - Maybe Extract Date and Time from Filename in bulk indexer
 - Store Date in the search index for later sorting
 - POST API to add new Files to the Index
+- PATCH API to update Title and Tags
 - GET API to download/get the stored files by 'key'

 Searching: